SN 2022oqm: A Bright and Multi-peaked Calcium-rich Transient: Observations

 \subsubsection{Thacher, Lulin, LCO, Nickel}

-We observed SN\,2022oqm with the Thacher 0.7\,m telescope \citep{Swift21}, in $griz$ bands from 12 July to 9 September 2022, with the Lulin 1\,m telescope in $griz$ bands from 9--30 August 2022, and with the Las Cumbres Observatory (LCO) 1\,m telescopes and Sinistro imagers in $ugri$ bands from 2--10 August 2022.
+We observed SN\,2022oqm with the Thacher 0.7\,m telescope \citep{Swift21}, in $griz$ bands from 12 July to 9 September 2022, with the Lulin 1\,m telescope in $griz$ bands from 9--30 August 2022, and with the LCO 1\,m telescopes and Sinistro imagers in $ugri$ bands from 2--10 August 2022.
 All images were reduced in {\tt photpipe} \citep{Rest+05} with bias, flat, and dark frames obtained in the same instrumental configuration as our science images.
 We regridded each frame to a common pixel scale and field center with {\tt SWarp} \citep{swarp} and performed point-spread function photometry with a custom version of {\tt DoPhot} \citep{Schechter93}.
 All photometry was calibrated using standard stars from the PS1 3$\pi$ DR2 catalog \citep{flewelling20} observed in the same field as SN\,2022oqm.
 We subtracted pre-explosion $griz$ template images from PS1 using {\tt hotpants} \citep{hotpants} and performed forced photometry at the site of SN\,2022oqm in the subtracted images, which is the final photometry presented here.
-Part of the LCO observations are obtained from the Global Supernova Project on LCO.
-Imaging of SN~2022oqm was obtained in $BVri$ bands with the 1~m Nickel telescope at Lick Observatory.
-The images were calibrated using bias and sky flat-field frames following standard procedures and were subtracted with a reference image obtained on 12 March 2022.
-PSF photometry was performed, and photometry was calibrated relative to Pan-STARRS photometric standards \citep{flewelling20}